-The University of Central Florida (UCF) Sport Club Council is an agency of the UCF Student Government Association (SGA) and is advised by the Sport Club Staff at the UCF Recreation & Wellness Center (RWC).
+The University of Central Florida (UCF) Sport Club Council (SCC) is an agency of the UCF Student Government Association (SGA) and is advised by the Sport Club Staff at the UCF Recreation & Wellness Center (RWC).
 Each Sport Club is a Registered Student Organization (RSO) with the Office of Student Involvement (OSI).
-Sport Clubs exist to promote and develop interest in a particular sport activity.
-Interests may be competitive, recreational, instructional or any combination of the three.
-Participation in Sport Clubs is strictly voluntary and membership is open to all currently enrolled UCF students who are paying the Activity & Service Fee.
-As RSO's, clubs are developed by students for students under the supervision of the Recreation & Wellness Center.
-The Sport Club staff of the RWC believes that involvement in the Sport Club Program enhances development, leadership, and the overall college experience for students by supplementing skills learned in the educational realm.
-It is the mission of the program to provide diverse sports opportunities for all students across a broad range of skill levels and experiences.
+Sport Clubs exist to promote and develop interest in an athletic activity.
+Interests may be competitive, recreational, instructional or any combination in between.